Our State Of Disunion: Trump, Pelosi Spar Over Big Speech But Why Do We Care?

 There is a growing sense in America that old ways of doing things do not always make sense anymore.
 That applies to the way we go shopping or go to the movies or go to school, all of which we can do now without going anywhere.

-So what about this thing the SOTU?
+So what about this thing, the SOTU?
 Is it something everyone really has to physically attend, or is there an adaptation available?
-Could this annual monster meetup on the National Mall just, well, go away?
+Could this annual monster meetup near the National Mall just, well, go away?

 The president told supporters in a fundraising email Thursday that it was illegitimate for Pelosi to mess with the date and manner of his address to the nation.
-Other Republicans were also swift to say the event belongs to the people and not the Democrats' boss lady. with the top Republican in the House suggesting Peloi was playing politics.
+Other Republicans were also swift to say the event belongs to the people and not the Democrats' boss lady, with the top Republican in the House suggesting Pelosi was playing politics.

-But would we miss the hour-plus of speechifying and un-spontaneous ovations from one side of the aisle or the other?
+But would we miss the hour-plus of speechifying and unspontaneous ovations from one side of the aisle or the other?
 Would we be the poorer without those hours of pregame and postgame punditry?

-To be sure, something would be lost if the one truly bipartisan, bicameral, multi-branch and multi-everything confab of the year disappears from the nation's capital.
+To be sure, something would be lost if the one truly bipartisan, bicameral, multibranch and multi-everything confab of the year disappears from the nation's capital.

 But, for roughly half of our history, this ritual did not require anyone to go anywhere.